MartijnWisse/mirte_workshop/keyboard_control.md

 # Keyboard control

-With teleopkey.launch, we can easily test the driving functionality.
-It would be nice to create the same easy testing for all our new ROS nodes.
+With teleopkey.launch, we could easily test the driving functionality.
+Now, we will create the same easy testing for all our new ROS nodes.

 ## Simple keyboard input node
 We created a simple file to get started.